raspberrypilearning/google-fonts/en/step_1.md

 ![The Bangers card.](images/bangers-card.png)

-Click on the `Select this style` link.
+Click on the 'Select this style' button.

 ![The 'Select this style' link has been highlighted.](images/select-style.png)

-**Note:** A pane will pop in from the side that gives you the code that you need.
+**Note:** A pane will pop in from the side to give you the code that you need.

 Highlight the HTML text and right-click and select copy (tap and hold) to copy the HTML code.